mapninja/Earthsys144/Labs/Week_08/Modeling_Geographic_Space.md

 // If left as null and only 1 style is specified in opt_styles, that style will be used.
 Map.setOptions('TERRAIN');
 ```
+### Center the Map on an Object, and Set the Zoom level
-Center on the `origin` FeatureCollection, which currently has a single Feature.
+The next code block will cause the Map to center on the `origin` FeatureCollection, which currently has a single Feature.

 You can edit the zoom level: `world=0` up to `house=22`.

 It's set to a pretty good scale for this location, adjust as necessary after you change the origin location(s) later in the lesson.
 ```JavaScript
 // Center on the `origin` FeatureCollection, which currently has a single Feature.
 // You can edit the zoom level: world=0 > house=22.
 It's set to a pretty good spot for this location,